TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-container-shutdown-e17-backend-storage-server-restart-noend.md

 For more information on the stream layer of Azure Storage, refer to the paper [here](http://sigops.org/sosp/sosp11/current/2011-Cascais/printable/11-calder.pdf).<br>

+## **Recommended Steps**

-To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.<br>
+To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.

-To learn more about high availability options, refer to the following articles:<br>
+We apologize for any inconvenience this may have caused you.
+We are continuously working to improve the platform to reduce incidences of virtual machine unavailability.

+## **Recommended Documents**

 * [Manage the availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-manage-availability)<br>
 * [Configure availability of virtual machines](https://azure.microsoft.com/documentation/articles/virtual-machines-how-to-configure-availability)<br>